Youth Engagement

 Stipend: $150 monthly

-Application deadline: Applications will open in November 2022
+Application deadline: Applications are open

 Interns will learn about the larger local food system, Solano farmers operating within that